FAQs

 What should I bring to my interview?

 Apart from yourself, it depends on the course that you've applied for.
-Our biggest wish is to populate our courses with interesting, engaged and committed students.
+Our biggest wish is to populate our courses with interesting, engaged and committed learners.
 Interviews are one way of trying to guarantee that that happens.
 We don't like to specify exactly what to bring simply because we'd like to meet the real you and not somebody you think we'd like to meet.
 For those of you who would like some direction, we'll mention a few things that might help you.

 Drawings, visual diary, research about artists (photographers, painters, sculptors, filmmakers, etc), collages, assemblages, found objects, a list of interests you have or clubs that you might be involved in.
 This list could go on forever and might never list the right thing for every applicant.